 Life can be fragile and you never know when the ability to make your own decisions can be affected by sickness or injury.
 An Enduring Power of Attorney is a formal document that outlines who you would like to 'talk' for you and make decisions on your behalf if are too unwell to do this.

-Enduring Power of Attorney - Protect your future
+- An Enduring Power of Attorney can help protect your future

 Having an Enduring Power of Attorney (EPA) means you can have peace of mind that you have decided, ahead of time, who you trust to make decisions for you if you can’t decide for yourself.